saradfrz/brain-gadget/readme.md

 # PDF to Anki Cards

-PDF to Anki Cards is a project that automates the process of converting PDF documents into Anki flashcards.
-The workflow involves several steps:
+Brain Gadget creates GenAI prompts to generate flashcards in csv format, automating the process of converting study materials in PDF format into Anki flashcards.
+This quick fix increases study efficacy while saving time.

+## Workflow

 - **PDF Parsing**: The PDF is read and parsed to extract text content.
 - **Text Segmentation**: The extracted text is separated into smaller, manageable chunks suitable for flashcards.